 Any other questions?

 No problem.
-Click the 'Contact' link at the top of the page and send us your query; one of us will get back to you as soon as possible.
+Contact us and send us your query; one of us will get back to you as soon as possible.